Deliberate Planning for a Future Crisis

-These overwhelming situations have the potential to introduce unexpected variables and challenges that may not have been foreseen during the planning process.
+These overwhelming situations have the potential to introduce unforeseen variables and challenges that may not have been foreseen during the planning process.
 For example, during the response to the devastating 2011 Tōhoku earthquake and tsunami, who would have foreseen the need to simultaneously respond to one of the worst nuclear accidents in history?

-By conducting a deliberate planning process, an organization develops some common TTPs that can be applied to any crisis.
+By conducting a deliberate planning process, an organization develops common TTPs that can be applied to any crisis.
 Team members hone the skills necessary to enable them to improvise and collaborate in the development of solutions to problems at the lowest organizational level possible.
-Through training and familiarization with the organizational plan, this improvisation should still support the overall strategic intent of the organization’s senior leadership as well as meet the tactical requirements on the ground.
+Through training and familiarization of the organizational plan, this improvisation should still support the overall strategic intent of the organization’s senior leadership as well as meet the tactical requirements on the ground.

 During the planning process leaders can develop a better understanding of their organization’s capabilities and weaknesses.
 Through this process they have the opportunity to foster relationships with internal and external stakeholders that may be vital in meeting the needs of a future crisis.